 Local Attractions

-As evening descends, enjoy a leisurely meal at our restaurant.
-Or for a more intimate experience, unwind in one of the local pubs, where a warm welcome and a perfect pint of Guinness await.
+As the day winds down, savour a relaxed meal in our charming restaurant.
+For a more traditional Irish evening, settle into one of the local pubs for a warm welcome and the perfect pint of Guinness.

 Nearby Attractions